Photocatalytic degradation of textile dye with titanium (IV) doped tungsten oxide nanoparticles

 Authors

 • Shree H.K.
-Ranjin School of Nano Sciences, Central University Gujarat, Gandhinagar, Sector, India Author
+Ranjini School of Nano Sciences, Central University Gujarat, Gandhinagar, Sector, India Author

 • Nidhi Pathak School of Nano Sciences, Central University Gujarat, Gandhinagar, Sector, India Author